Are their brains not wired to feel what others feel, or do they just not…

 “Think you can pray to God and send a tweet at the same time?” debater Dan Livingston says forget about it.
 “We literally neurologically cannot connect technology with spirituality,” says Dan.
 “It’s important to know that humans are simply apes with no fur, and a cell phone call to God is the most ridiculous thing I’ve ever heard of since sliced bread.
 I think we should go back to Medieval times.
 The clothes were awesome and I want to learn how to make candlesticks.”

 Studies have found the buzz of a notification from God is enough to pull focus away from the task of daily life.
-But knowing that God is simply a phone call away can give us an emotional tick instead of a spoken word of truth in real life.
+But knowing that God is simply a phone call away can give us an emotional uptick to handle the truth in real life.